ECCC-MSC/open-data/faq/readme.md

 https://alerts.pelmorex.com/

+## Which are the main differences between RSS ATOM feeds and AMQP protocol to consume alerts?

+The main difference between RSS feeds (ATOM) and AMQP is that in the case of the RSS feed, user needs to send a request to know if new files are available, whereas with AMQP, user is advised without sending any request.

+If one wants to make an analogy, RSS feeds may be considering as a mailman who deposes letters in the mailbox, whereas AMQP may be considering as a deliver who rings at the door to give the postal package.

+We recommend to use the AMQP protocol if it is important for users to receive the announcement and data once available, also AMQP is a longer-term solution.

 ## Can I have a shapefile of the warning regions?

 You can find the shapefiles of the public forecast regions here (pick the latest version):